-This story is by Ryan Freeman and was part of our 2020 Summer Writing Contest.
+This story is by Ryan Freeman and won an Honorable Mention in our 2020 Summer Writing Contest.
 You can find all the writing contest stories here.

-“Not that it matters anymore,” Michele said as if she was not alone.
+“Not that it matters anymore,” Michele said as if she were not alone.
 “But it is so nice out tonight.”

 “I’ve never been up here,” Michele admitted.
 Brittany smiled.
 She hadn’t either.